fbpx

 From the pyramids we will make our way down towards the Valley Temple and the Sphinx Temple.
 Entry to the Sphinx is down through the Valley Temple.
 This is a good chance to see close up the incredible precision of the stone cutting, before going through to the walkway that runs along one side of the Sphinx enclosure.
 From here you can see the Dream Stele of Tuthmose IV and get a good view of the enigmatic face of the Sphinx.

 Leaving Giza, you will be driven to the Egyptian Museum of Antiquities, which used to hold some 120,000 artefacts, some of which have never been on display to the public before.
-Here you will find the Amarna room with its enigmatic statues of the heretic Pharaoh Akhenaten, the fascinating treasures of Tanis numbering some 2,500 pieces, the incredible artefacts from the joint tomb of Youya and Thuyu and much much more.
+Here you will find the Amarna room with its enigmatic statues of the heretic Pharaoh Akhenaten, the fascinating treasures of Tanis numbering some 2,500 pieces, the incredible artefacts from the joint tomb of Yuya and Thuyu and much much more.

 The Sphinx and the Pyramid of Khafre, Giza